 Ask and Ye Shall Receive.

 Get into the habit of asking questions when someone says something you don’t understand.
 Request feedback and advice from people you respect.
 I’m always happy to answer questions when somebody wants to learn.
 I’m pretty sure I am not alone on that front.
-(And if you’re looking for ways to make this and other habits stick, make sure to check out our Atomic Habits summary video!)
+(And if you’re looking for ways to make this and other habits stick, make sure to check out our Atomic Habits video!)

 How to learn by leveraging strengths